benjdod/compfinal/README.md

  ## API Documentation

-- /countydata
+- `/countydata [GET]`

-> A get request retrieves data from NYT that includes, statistics from todays date about every county in the > US in regards to a counties number of cases, deaths, confirmed cases, confirmed deaths, probable cases and
+> A get request retrieves data from NYT that includes, statistics from todays date about every county in the US in regards to a counties number of cases, deaths, confirmed cases, confirmed deaths, probable cases and probable deaths.
-> probable deaths.
 Also includes the counties corresponding fips code.
 The return type is a json object.

-- /statedata
+- `/statedata`

-> Uses the same NYT data that /countydata retrieves but instead of statistics by county returns a json object
-> that has statistics by state.
+> Uses the same NYT data that /countydata retrieves but instead of statistics by county returns a json object that has statistics by state.

 - /countypops